h2oai/h2o-3/h2o-docs/src/product/howto/H2O-DevS3Creds.md

 When running H2O in standalone mode using the simple Java launch command, we can pass in the S3 credentials in two ways.

-- You can pass in credentials in standalone mode the same way as accessing data from HDFS on Hadoop.
-Create a `core-site.xml` file and pass it in with the flag `-hdfs_config`.
+- You can pass in credentials in standalone mode by creating a `core-site.xml` file and pass it in with the flag `-hdfs_config`.
 For an example `core-site.xml` file, refer to [Core-site.xml](#Example).

  0. Edit the properties in the core-site.xml file to include your Access Key ID and Access Key as shown in the following example: